 Another option for donating to National UMC is through a planned gift utilizing a charitable trust, annuity, or bequest.
 This allows you to support the work of the church with your lifetime assets and ensure that your legacy of generosity continues beyond your lifetime.

-National UMC’s Reredos Society honors those who have made a legacy gift to the church.
-Named after the beautiful needle-pointed piece of art behind the church altar, the Reredos Society celebrates the rich history of our church and ensures our work will continue well into the future.
+National UMC’s Legacy Circle honors those who have made a legacy gift to the church.
+The Legacy Circle celebrates the rich history of our church and ensures our work will continue well into the future.

 For information regarding a planned gift, you are encouraged to consult your personal financial or legal advisors.